brainstormforce/wp-spectra/readme.txt

 = x.x.x =
 * Fix: Container - Resolved an issue in which the link tag would not work as intended on the front-end.
 * Fix: How To - Resolved an issue in which the minimum minutes setting would be unskippable.
+* Fix: Post Blocks - Resolved an issue in which the responsive styling would not work as intended in the editor.

 = 2.7.7 - TUESDAY, 29th AUGUST 2023 =
 * Improvement: Container - Added an image overlay option for the background.